How to Install Void Linux

 This guide will show you how to install Void Linux easily and set up a fully workable GNOME desktop environment.

-Void Linux is one of the Linux distributions, wholly independent and entirely developed by volunteers.
-Unlike most Linux distributions, Void Linux is not a derivative of any other.
-Instead, it is a genuinely original build from scratch Linux distribution.
+However, what sets it apart from most other Linux distributions is that Void is not a derivative of any other.
+Instead, it is a genuinely original build from scratch.

-Void is a notable exception to most Linux distributions because it uses runit as its init system instead of the more common systemd used by other distributions.
+Moreover, it is a notable exception to most Linux distributions because it is systemd-free; Void uses runit as its init system instead of the more common systemd.

 For those not familiar with runit, it is a very minimalist and extremely fast init system that is easy to configure and more in line with the old daemon tools that Linux distros used to use by default.